 A number of improvements were made to the design after the Review of Environmental Factors was displayed in July 2016.
 These changes include the addition of two u-turn bays and new pavement for a longer design life.

 Please view or download the revised detailed design.

-Transport for NSW will continue to work closely with Queanbeyan-Palerang Regional Council, affected properties, agencies and other key stakeholders throughout the project.
+Transport for NSW will continue to work closely with key stakeholders to further develop the heritage interpretation strategy.

 The community will be kept informed as the project progresses.

 For further information, please contact Transport for NSW Project Manager.